Risk Categories

 No Guarantees

-TED Protocol provides software on an “as is” basis:
+TED Protocol provides software on an “as is” basis:- No guarantee of continuous availability

 - No guarantee of specific execution prices